bzb-stcnx/compliance/README.md

 * test suites in interface modules `require('compliance/applicant')` to access the implementation module that `compliance` will inject before running the suites.
-* additionally, `browserify` is configured with `compliance` as a [transform](https://github.com/substack/browserify-handbook#browserifytransform-field), allowing it to inject the implementation module when generating the test bundle.
+* additionally, `browserify` is configured with `compliance` as a [transform](https://github.com/substack/browserify-handbook#browserifytransform-field), allowing it to inject the implementation module when generating the test bundle: all occurrences of single- or double-quoted `compliance/applicant` are replaced with respectively single- or double-quoted file path of the implementation module.

 ### implementation module
 * the implementation module naturally lists all interface modules it implements as `dependencies` in its `package.json` file.